 As per Census 2011, Rajasthan is home to an urban population of 17.04 million (around 24.87% of the total population of Rajasthan), growing at 29.10% from 2001 (on par with India's growth rate of 31.8%).
-Based on current rate of urbanization, the state is expected to maintain a similar growth rate in the upcoming decades, ensuring planned development of towns as master plans for 183 towns (out of 191) have been prepared and approved by the state government.
-There are a total of 297 urban settlements in Rajasthan, along with 191 ULBs.
+Based on current rate of urbanization, the state is expected to maintain a similar growth rate in the upcoming decades, ensuring planned development of towns as master plans for 183 towns (out of 190) have been prepared and approved by the state government.
+There are a total of 297 urban settlements in Rajasthan, along with 190 ULBs.
 It is incumbent on these ULBs to implement and manage urban services including safe sanitation, faecal sludge & septage management.

-As of March 2018, the state of Rajasthan had around 2.74 Million toilets in which of 0.33 Million were constructed under Swachh Bharat Mission, out of which only 30% are connected to sewerage systems.
-The rest 70% have adopted some means for containing the black water at their premises by constructing holding structures such as underground tanks, septic tanks, pits, Kui's etc. However, State is determine to provide safe sanitation to all and constructing 100 new sewerage treatment plant along with 37 which are already functional.
-This will create the overall treatment capacity of 1260 MLD which will serve approximately 60% population by 2021.
-Even after such remarkable progress 40% urban population will be still depending on the OSSF, which will need a robust system for management of waste generated in these underground tanks.
-The sludge and the wastewater removed from such onsite containment units is currently disposed of in an unregulated manner causing health and environmental hazard.
+As of 2017, the state of Rajasthan had around 1.23 Million toilets, out of which only 30% are connected to sewerage systems.
+The rest 70% have adopted some means for containing the black water at their premises by constructing holding structures such as underground tanks, septic tanks, pits, Kui's etc. The sludge and the wastewater removed from such onsite containment units is currently disposed of in an unregulated manner causing health and environmental hazard.
 In a survey conducted across 100 towns in the state of Rajasthan in 2017, the following insights were revealed.